Crochet is a craft that is accessible to almost anyone. But how hard is it to crochet?

 How hard is it to crochet a blanket?

-There are lots of ways to make a crochet blanket.
+There are lots of ways to make your crochet blanket.
 You can

 The first three aren’t difficult at all.
-Only the last option requires a good grasp of how to build up different shapes using crochet stitches, and a feel for how an evolving design is going to come together without a pattern.
+Only the last option requires a good grasp of how to build up your shapes using crochet stitches, and a feel for how your evolving design is going to come together without a pattern.

 In fact the hardest part of making a blanket is keeping going.
-Big projects take stamina, and if you want to use lots of colors or assemble your blanket from granny squares, there will be extra jobs like weaving in loose ends.
+Big projects take stamina, and if you want to use lots of colors or assemble your blanket from granny squares, you will have extra jobs like weaving in your loose ends.
 My top tips for staying motivated are:

-- Listen to podcasts or binge box sets as you go.
+• Listen to podcasts or binge box sets.

-- Join an online or real life crochet group for company and to share your progress and be cheered on by other people.
+• Join an online or real life crochet group for company.
+Share your progress and be cheered on by other people.

 Is it easier to learn to knit or crochet?

-I think most people would agree that crochet is easier to learn than knitting.
+Most people agree that crochet is easier to learn than knitting.
 I can do both, and it’s certainly my experience.

-- It’s also easier to go backwards in crochet if you make a mistake.
-No less depressing but much easier.
+• It’s also easier to go backwards in crochet if you make a mistake.
 You can literally ‘delete’ the stitches as quickly as text on a screen.
 Whereas in knitting you need to ‘unwork’ each stitch in turn.

 Is crocheting an expensive hobby?